 ♦ In the Chinese Bible, the word used for demon is the same as the word used for ghost 鬼, a departed human who is unfriendly.
 You would need to explain that in the Bible, a demon is a fallen angel, not a departed human.

 ♦ Way is translated by the chinese word dao 道.
 Dao is the common Chinese word for path.
 Dao also became a technical term in rujia and in daoism.
 In rujia, it means the principles of action of a virtuous gentleman.
 In Daoism, it means the unknown foundation of the universe.
 In the Chinese Bible, the word dao is used for many different purposes, so each verse may need to be explained.
 1) Dao translates the “walk” of a believer.
-2) Jesus said “I am the way” in answer to the question “how shall we know the way to God?”
+2) Jesus said “I am the dao (way)” in answer to the question “how shall we know the way to God?”
 That “way’ is Jesus himself and not any kind of behavior.
 3) “The Way” is an early term for the followers of Jesus.
-4) The Chinese word Dao is used to translate logos in John 1:1, because that Greek term, which means “word,” was used by Greek philosophers to refer to the unseen personality through which God created the universe.
+4) The Chinese word Dao is used to translate the Greek word “logos” in John 1:1, because that Greek term, which means “word,” was used by Greek philosophers to refer to the unseen personality through which God created the universe.

-♦ The word used to translate sin 最 in the Chinese Bible is the word usually used for crime, so without further explanation a listener may think you are accusing him of being a criminal.
-You would need to explain that the Bible word “sin” means anything contrary to God’s will, whether in thought, word, or deed.
+♦ The word used to translate sin 罪 in the Chinese Bible is the word usually used for crime, so without further explanation a listener may think you are accusing him of being a criminal.
+You would need to explain that the Bible word “sin” means anything against God’s will, whether in thought, word, or behavior.
 Saying that mankind is sinful by nature would be a new thought for Chinese, because most of the philosophers taught that man is essentially good.